billosys/chengdu/README.md

 # cpddl

-**cpddl** is a small library for parsing PDDL and grounding of the PDDL input to a STRIPS representation.
+**cpddl** is a small library for parsing PDDL files and for the grounding of the PDDL files into a STRIPS representation.

 ## License